codinganovel/go-difflib/README.md

 go-difflib
 ==========

-THIS PACKAGE IS NO LONGER MAINTAINED.
+THIS PACKAGE IS NO LONGER MAINTAINED BY THE ORIGINAL AUTHOR.

 At this point, I have no longer the time nor the interest to work on go-difflib.
 I apologize for the inconvenience.

+**UPDATE**: This fork is now minimally maintained as I've started using it in a personal project.
+Basic functionality and Go compatibility will be preserved.

 [![GoDoc](https://godoc.org/github.com/pmezard/go-difflib/difflib?status.svg)](https://godoc.org/github.com/pmezard/go-difflib/difflib)